-WATER- With water, it is a little blander in flavor but tasted lighter and healthier.
+- WATER– With water, it is a little blander in flavor but tastes lighter and healthier.

 COMBINATION- My favorite way to make oatmeal with a combination of milk, water, and butter.
 It is creamy and rich yet doesn’t taste too heavy.
 Combined with a pinch of salt and sugar, it’s the perfect oatmeal!

-Most toppings are added to the oatmeal when serving once it is fully cooked.
+Most toppings are added to the oatmeal once serving the oatmeal is fully cooked.

 our favorite combinations-

 Here are some of our favorite and most often used toppings.

 apples and cinnamon-

 When adding apples to the oatmeal, our kids like them soft so I finely cube the apples and add them in right away so they cook with the oats.
 Just add the cinnamon before serving and give the oatmeal a quick stir.
 (I just added cubed apples for decor in the picture.)

 peaches and pecan-